Discipline & School Policies

 Consequences may include:

-• Denial of privileges and/or extracurricular activities (as determined by the Lower School Division Head)
+- Denial of privileges and/or extracurricular activities (as determined by Lower School Dean of Students, in consultation with the Lower School Division Head)

-• Conference with parent, child, teacher, counselor or Dean of Students, Lower School Division Head
+- Conference with parent, child, teacher, counselor or Lower School Dean of Students, Lower School Division Head

 LEVEL FOUR